ziyuli/XWorld/xrobot/README.md

 The results are approximate framerates in each process (include rendering and simulation).
 The total framerate should reach approx. 1000 - 1500 fps on decent Nvidia GPU with EGL backend.

 This benchmark requires SUNCG JSON format scene file with all 3D modles and textures!

+# Experiment

+Some features are experimental, which means the implementation may still need to improve or the results may not fully correct!

+- Outdoor Environment (Terrain)
+- Multi-ray Lidar
+- High Quality Rendering

 # Python Tutorial